mistval/kotoba/README.md

 ### KotobaWeb

-Note that the frontend (`kotobaweb` directory) should be run under node v16.14.0.
-Different versions (even different versions of 16) might not work.
-The API should still be run under Node 18 (yeah it's a pain).

 Install **MongoDB** and start it on port 27017 (the default port).
 You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).
 Or, use Docker: `docker run -p 27017:27017 mongo`.
 Then:

 ```sh